|Green Island, WI|

 Frank Drew retired from the Lighthouse Service in 1929 and passed away unexpectedly in 1931 from heart failure.
 His grave is marked by a granite monument inscribed with a lighthouse.
 In more recent years, a metal plaque with the following inscription was attached to the monument: “On 17 June 1999, the U.S. Coast Guard Cutter FRANK DREW (WLM557) was commissioned in Marinette.
 The cutter bearing Captain Drew’s name services Aids to Navigation in the Chesapeake Bay.”
 The Coast Guard has honored some of the country’s most distinguished keepers by naming their Keeper Class Coastal Buoy Tenders after them.
 In 2012, there were fourteen such tenders in service.

 Green Island Lighthouse was automated in 1933, when an acetylene gas lighting system was installed.
-The light was transferred to a skeletal, sixty-five-foot tower in 1956, and by the following year the Roen Steamship Company had acquired all of Green Island.
+Alfred L. Cornell, the last head keeper of Green Island Lighthouse was sent to nearby Chambers Island Lighthouse, from where he would retire in 1941.
+The light on Green Island was transferred to a skeletal, sixty-five-foot tower in 1956, and by the following year the Roen Steamship Company had acquired the entire island.

 Having been abandoned since 1956, only a portion of the walls of the 1863 Green Island Lighthouse remains standing today, but Roen Salvage Company, the owners of Green Island, announced big plans for the island and lighthouse in 2011.
 A proposed $90 million development, which would be called Anna’s Vineyard at Green Island in honor of Anna H. Drew, would include condominiums and a marina on the island along with the rebuilt lighthouse.
 Ferry service to the island would be provided from both Marinette and Sturgeon Bay.